 Do not breast-feed.
 Codeine can pass into breast milk and may cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take Fioricet with Codeine?

 Follow the directions on your prescription label and read all medication guides.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to take more of this medicine.

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using the medicine.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
-Butalbital and codeine are drugs of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.